How To Handle Rejection Confidently And Move On

 For example, if a love interest has rejected you, you may use that as an opportunity to explore what contributed to the relationship’s dissolution and use that wisdom to make positive changes in the future.
 You might also realize that the two of you were incompatible and would not have had a positive relationship in the long term.
 Some research also suggests that for some people, social rejection may even lead to a boost in creativity.

-Seek help in therapy
+Seeking help in therapy

 While you may be able to cope with rejection on your own, seeking support could also be helpful.
-Rejection can be painful; if it seems too much to handle, a therapist can offer advice and guidance.
+Rejection can be painful.
+If it seems too much to handle, a therapist can offer advice and guidance.
 A therapist can help you explore your emotions, identify and challenge unhelpful thoughts, and cultivate greater self-esteem.

 Takeaway